kubernetes/website/content/en/docs/tasks/manage-kubernetes-objects/declarative-config.md

 their manifests have been removed from a directory in the local filesystem.

 In Kubernetes {{< skew currentVersion >}}, there are two pruning modes available in kubectl apply:
 - Allowlist-based pruning: This mode has existed since kubectl v1.5 but is still in alpha due to usability, correctness and performance issues with its design.
-The ApplySet-based mode is designed to replace it, and upon its graduation, allowlist-based pruning will be deprecated using beta timelines.
+The ApplySet-based mode is designed to replace it.
-- ApplySet-based pruning: An ApplySet is a server-side object (by default, a Secret) that kubectl can use to accurately and efficiently track set membership across `apply` operations.
+- ApplySet-based pruning: An _apply set_ is a server-side object (by default, a Secret) that kubectl can use to accurately and efficiently track set membership across **apply** operations.
 This mode was introduced in alpha in kubectl v1.27 as a replacement for allowlist-based pruning.
-Unlike allowlist-based pruning, it is under active development and is expected to ultimately become generally available.

 {{< tabs name="kubectl_apply_prune" >}}
-{{% tab name="Allowlist" %}}
+{{% tab name="Allow list" %}}

 {{< feature-state for_k8s_version="v1.5" state="alpha" >}}

 {{< warning >}}
-Only use this if you know what you are doing.
-You must be careful when using this command, so that you do not delete objects unintentionally.
-For more information on the problems with this command, see the [Current Implementation](git.k8s.io/enhancements/keps/sig-cli/3659-kubectl-apply-prune#current-implementation) section of the ApplySet KEP.
+Take care when using `--prune` with `kubectl apply` in allow list mode.
+Which objects are pruned depends on the values of the `--prune-allowlist`, `--selector` and `--namespace` flags, and relies on dynamic discovery of the objects in scope.
+Especially if flag values are changed between invocations, this can lead to objects being unexpectedly deleted or retained.
 {{< /warning >}}

 To use allowlist-based pruning, add the following flags to your `kubectl apply` invocation:
 - `--prune`: Delete previously applied objects that are not in the set passed to the current invocation.
 - `--prune-allowlist`: A list of group-version-kinds (GVKs) to consider for pruning.
-This flag is optional but strongly encouraged, as its [default value](https://git.k8s.io/kubectl/pkg/util/prune/prune.go#L28-L50) is a partial list of both namespaced and cluster-scoped types, which can lead to surprising results.
+This flag is optional but strongly encouraged, as its default value is a partial list of both namespaced and cluster-scoped types, which can lead to surprising results.
 - `--selector/-l`: Use a label selector to constrain the set of objects selected for pruning.
 This flag is optional but strongly encouraged.
 - `--all`: use instead of `--selector/-l` to explicitly select all previously applied objects of the allowlisted types.

-Allowlist-based pruning queries the API server for all objects of the allowlisted GVKs that match the given labels (if any), and attempts to match the returned live object configurations against the object configuration files.
-If an object matches the query, and it does not have a configuration file in the directory, and it has a `last-applied-configuration` annotation, it is deleted.
+Allowlist-based pruning queries the API server for all objects of the allowlisted GVKs that match the given labels (if any), and attempts to match the returned live object configurations against the object manifest files.
+If an object matches the query, and it does not have a manifest in the directory, and it has a `kubectl.kubernetes.io/last-applied-configuration` annotation, it is deleted.